 The Urgent-Important Matrix

-Also known as the Eisenhower Matrix this tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks.
+This tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks.
 Tasks that just popup, or are part of a flood of things than need to be done.

-The premise is simple – a task can be prioritised (and a decision made) based on it’s Urgency and Importance.
-This forms a matrix, with each quadrant detailing how to act next.
+A task can be prioritised (and a decision made) based on it’s Urgency and Importance.
+This forms a 2×2 matrix, with each quadrant detailing how to act.

-- Urgent and Important – DO immediately
+- Urgent and Important – DO it immediately

-- Not Urgent, Not Important – ELIMINATE it
+- Not Urgent, and Not Important – ELIMINATE it

 This tool helps prioritise tasks that are not typically part of an Action Plan (which is a more controlled set of actions), but could be used in times when you Action Plan needs to be re-shuffled.

 This tool is more suited to Personal Productivity, as it helps you address the Urgency/Importance of tasks there-and-then.

 The matrix in digital form